sdziallas/comp55/docs/labs/12-Hash.md

 it would be replaced with this longer definition.
 **Each key can only correspond to one value.**

-## But...what if there are multiple meanings to the same word?
+## But...what if there are multiple meanings for the same word?

-In that case if you want to store multiple meanings, you'll have to select an object or class that will allow you to store multiple meanings.
+In that case, if you want to store multiple meanings, you'll have to select an object or class that will allow you to store multiple meanings.
 For example,
 you can have a word that has multiple meanings sometimes even contradictory.